gitdckap/tamil-tech/README.md

 Tamil Tech is an Open-Source Library for end-to-end Natural Language Processing & Speech Processing for Tamil developed by DCKAP aiming to provide a common platform that allows developers, students, researchers, and experts around the world to build exciting AI based language and speech applications for Tamil language.

+**Note:** This library is currently in its early development stages.

 ### Setup

 #### From source